 We have built strong relationships with payers and health systems whose pivotal involvement occurs through active participation on the Payers’ Advisory Committee.
 Representatives on the Payers’ Advisory Committee are drawn from Blue Cross Blue Shield Association, Centre for Medicare and Medicaid, Aetna/CVS, Anthem, Providence Health Care and Bright Health Care.
 These senior policy decision makers do not represent their host organizations but bring their experience at the interface between evidence and policy decision making to EXCITE programs.

 Industry is also well represented through our close association with AdvaMed and the Medical Devices Manufacturers Association (MDMA).
-Our close working relationship with the Medical Devices Innovation Consortium (MDIC) focuses on regulatory science and discussions have been initiated with the Yale Medical School CORE program and the Patient Centered Research Foundation to develop access patient outcomes data for technology evaluation purposes.
-Currently, we are in early discussions to develop similar opportunities with Evidence Street (Blue Cross Blue Shield Association) and the evolving NEST program (MDIC).
-We include the expectations of the FDA in all our offerings through the interaction between the FDA and companies to define the most appropriate pathway to regulatory approval.
+Our close working relationship with the Medical Devices Innovation Consortium (MDIC) is focused on patient engagement discussions have been occurred with the Yale Medical School CORE program and the Patient Centered Research Foundation to develop access patient outcomes data for technology evaluation purposes.
+EXCITE includes expectations of the FDA in all its offerings through information shared with EXCITE by companies in their engagement with the FDA.